 A pictorial representation or written description of the diagnostic connector (including any covers or labels) and its location that is representative of every vehicle model covered by the application, per CCR, title 13, section 1962.5.
 The manufacturer may submit one representative set of this information for a group of vehicle models whose diagnostic connectors have the same design, orientation, and location per CCR, title 13, section 1962.5.

 Application for Certification Requirements for Neighborhood Electric Vehicles.
-Although NEVs may not be counted toward meeting a manufacturer’s annual ZEV requirement, certification applications for NEVs shall include the following information:
+Although NEVs may not be counted in determining the manufacturer’s annual ZEV requirement in subsection (c) nor counted toward meeting a manufacturer’s annual ZEV requirement in subsections (e) through (h) nor otherwise earn ZEV vehicle values under this section, certification applications for NEVs shall include the following information:

 Identification and description of the vehicle(s) covered by the application.